kerryvernebegeman/peertubes/HOWTO.md

 $ ansible-playbook play/peertube.yml
 ```

-Now get some bier and snack, maybe the last episode of Bowjack Horseman (or Archer) and stay hydrated
+Now get some bier and snack, maybe the last episode of Bojack Horseman (or Archer) and stay hydrated

 On a 2 cpu with 2 Go RAM it takes at most 20 min, and the disk space of peertube itself is below 2 Go